-28. How Learning Works: Seven Research-Based Principles for Smart Teaching – Multiple Authors
+33. How Learning Works: Seven Research-Based Principles for Smart Teaching – Multiple Authors

 Distilling the research literature and translating the scientific approach into language relevant to college or university, this book for teachers introduces seven general principles of how students learn.
-The authors have drawn on research from a breadth of perspectives to identify a set of key principles underlying learning, from how effective organization enhances retrieval and use of information to what impacts motivation.
+The authors have drawn on research from a breadth of perspectives to identify a set of fundamental principles underlying learning, from how effective organization enhances retrieval and use of information to what impacts motivation.

 34. Visible Learning for Teachers: Maximizing Impact on Learning – John Hattie

-30. Design For How People Learn (Voices That Matter) – Julie Dirksen
+35. Design For How People Learn (Voices That Matter) – Julie Dirksen

 Products, technologies, and workplaces change so quickly today that everyone is continually learning.
 Many of us are also teaching, even when it’s not in our job descriptions.
 Whether it’s giving a presentation, writing documentation, or creating a website or blog, we need and want to share our knowledge with other people.

 This information-packed resource from digital experts Anderson and Whitby makes it easy to build a thriving professional network using social media.
-Easy-to-implement ideas, essential tools, and real-life vignettes help teachers learn to: Find and choose the best social media tools, products, and communities.
+Easy-to-implement ideas, essential tools, and real-life vignettes help a teacher learn to: Find and choose the best social media tools, products, and communities.
 Start and grow a collaborative, high-quality PLN using Twitter, blogging, LinkedIn, and more.

-34. School Culture Rewired: How to Define, Assess, and Transform It – Steve Gruenert, Todd Whitaker
+39. School Culture Rewired: How to Define, Assess, and Transform It – Steve Gruenert, Todd Whitaker

-Your school is a lot more than a center of student learning–it also represents a self-contained culture, with traditions and expectations that reflect its unique mission and demographics.
-In this groundbreaking book for teachers, education experts Steve Gruenert and Todd Whitaker offer tools, strategies, and advice for defining, assessing, and ultimately transforming your school’s culture into one that is positive, forward-looking, and actively working to enrich students lives.
+Your school is a lot more than a center of student learning–it also represents a self-contained culture with traditions and expectations that reflect its unique mission and demographics.
+In this groundbreaking book for teachers, education experts Steve Gruenert and Todd Whitaker offer tools, strategies, and advice for defining, assessing, and ultimately transforming your school’s culture into one that is positive, forward-looking, and actively working to enrich students’ lives.

-37. Professional Capital: Transforming Teaching in Every School – Andy Hargreaves, Michael Fullan
+41. Professional Capital: Transforming Teaching in Every School – Andy Hargreaves, Michael Fullan

 Winner of the 2015 Grawemeyer Award in Education!
 In this latest and most important collaboration, renowned educators Andy Hargreaves and Michael Fullan set out a groundbreaking new agenda to transform the future of teaching and public education.

-38. Cultures Built to Last – DuFour Richard, Fullan Michael
+42. Cultures Built to Last – DuFour Richard, Fullan Michael

 Take your professional learning community to the next level!
 Discover a systemwide approach for re-envisioning your PLC while sustaining growth and continuing momentum on your journey.
 You’ll move beyond isolated pockets of excellence while allowing every person in your school system—from teachers and administrators to students—the opportunity to be an instrument of lasting cultural change.